precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-global-data.md

 ---
 title: Exchanging Global Data (data not associated to a mesh)
 permalink: couple-your-code-global-data.html
-keywords: api, adapter, data, global,
+keywords: api, adapter, data, global
-summary: "You can exchange global data (data not associated to a mesh) with preCICE by using specific optional API functions."
+summary: "You can define and exchange global data (data not associated to a mesh) with preCICE by using specific optional API functions."
 ---

 {% warning %}
-These API functions are work in progress, experimental, and are not yet released.
+These API functions are a work in progress, experimental, and are not yet released.
 The API might change during the ongoing development process.
 Use with care.
 {% endwarning %}

 {% note %}
-This feature is only available for two-participant coupling and does not yet support [Multi coupling](https://precice.org/configuration-coupling-multi.html), and does not yet allow Convergence Measures and [Acceleration](https://precice.org/configuration-acceleration) to be defined for global data.
+This feature is only available for two-participant coupling and does not yet support [Multi coupling](https://precice.org/configuration-coupling-multi.html).
+Further, it does not yet allow [Convergence Measures](https://precice.org/configuration-coupling.html#implicit-coupling-schemes) and [Acceleration](https://precice.org/configuration-acceleration) to be defined for global data.
 An extension to these features is planned.
 {% end note %}

 preCICE allows participants to exchange data that is not associated with any mesh.
 Examples of such data are global background pressure (for e.g. in fluid-acoustic coupling) and angles between coordinate systems (for e.g. in CAMRAD-fluid coupling).